top of page

 Final thoughts – No matter how you find it, and what you find, make sure it is exactly what you are looking for in a van.
 Don’t get roped into a sale that you are not 100% sure on.
 It is a big outlay and you don’t want to travel with regrets, this is supposed to be a time of excitement and making wonderful memories to carry for the years to come.
 Keep your list handy and don’t just settle for something because you are sick of looking.
 Your dream van is out there, and it will find you at the right time.

-The important stuff in a handy list for you:
+Just a few of the important things in a handy list for you:

 ~Work out what you can afford and stick to it.